heckert/my_nmf/README.md

 ## Result
 Two factors were extracted.
 The results indicate several clusters of countries.
-On the top left side we see a cluster of small countries with high gdp per capita (Singapour, Luxembourg).
+On the top left side we see a cluster of small countries with high gdp per capita (Singapore, Luxembourg).
 In the center of the chart are mostly Central-European countries like Finland, Austria or The Netherlands.
 Slightly below that a cluster containing African, South-American and  Eastern-European countries emerges.

 ![alt text](nmf_result.png "NMF Result")